-8. On Tuesday 21 November 2017, the Ramblers provided legal submissions to the Inquiry which detailed why the use of a Transport and Works Act Order ("TWAO") is inappropriate in this case.
-This Order is solely concerned with the closure of level crossings, and works ancillary thereto.
-There is a particular statutory scheme designed to govern level crossing closures and diversions to footpaths, bridleways and restricted byways.
-That scheme was in fact established through the Transport and Works Act 1992 ("TWA") and is to be found, most notably, in Part VIII of the HA 1980.
-Use of a TWAO in this case will frustrate that statutory scheme.
+- 7. On Thursday 8 February 2018, Ramblers provided legal submissions to the Inquiry which detailed why the use of a Transport and Works Act Order ("TWAO") is inappropriate in this case.
+Ramblers have previously made identical submissions in respect of both the Essex and the Cambridgeshire Orders.
+This Order, in common with the Essex and Cambridgeshire Orders, is solely concerned with the closure of level crossings, and works ancillary thereto.
+There is a particular statutory scheme designed to govern level crossing closures and public rights of way diversions.
+That scheme was in fact established through the Transport and Works Act 1992 ("TWA") and is to be found in Part VIII of the HA 1980.
+Use of a TWAO in this case will frustrate that statutory scheme. - 8.
+Ramblers also raised concerns as to the potential for procedural unfairness, arising from Network Rail's use of a TWAO, particularly the risk that the case for each individual proposed crossing closure would not be properly scrutinised.

-- 9. The Ramblers also raised concerns as to the potential for procedural unfairness, arising from Network Rail's use of a TWAO, particularly the risk that the case for each individual proposed crossing closure would not be properly scrutinised. - 10.
-These legal submissions are before the Inspector and have been provided to Network Rail in advance of the opening of this Inquiry.
-This opening statement should be read alongside those submissions and the Ramblers will not unduly repeat the same points here. - 11.
-The Ramblers do, however, reiterate that, on the basis of the points made in those legal submissions, and in addition to any other grounds for recommending refusal, the Inspector is invited to recommend refusal of the Order under section 13(2) of the TWA that the objects of the order could be achieved by other means.
+- 9. These legal submissions are before the Inspector and have been provided to Network Rail in advance of the opening of this Inquiry.
+This opening statement should be read alongside those submissions and Ramblers will not unduly repeat the same points here. - 10.
+Ramblers do, however, reiterate that, on the basis of the points made in those legal submissions, and in addition to any other grounds for recommending refusal, the Inspector is invited to recommend refusal of the Order under section 13(2) of the TWA that the objects of the order could be achieved by other means.